jamesdamillington/Tenerife-PNV-ACV/Tenerife-PNV-ACV-Practical.md

   2.6 **Add the simple PNV map as a Layer in QGIS** by clicking Layer -> Add Layer -> Add Raster Layer then selecting _PNV-AMTfloat.tif_.
 A greyscale version of your simple PNV map should appear in the main data window.

 Great!
 We've imported the raster data.
-It's important you now **save your project** so that you can return to your work in future and continue where you left off, with all the data imported and visualised as you want.
+It's important you now **save your project** (as a `.qmz` file) so that you can return to your work in future and continue where you left off, with all the data imported and visualised as you want.

-  2.7 **Save your project** byt clicking Project -> Save
+  2.7 **Save your project** by clicking Project -> Save

 When the raster is initially imported, it comes with no visualisation metadata and QGIS just uses a linear greyscale to visualise the PNV categories.
 We can do better than this.